development0261/LaravelReact/README.md

 php artisan serve
 ```

-## In case you are getting error at the time setup then you can run below command.
+## In case you are getting error at the time of setup then you can run below commands.
 ```
 php artisan cache: clear
 php artisan config: clear